Polyfrost/Hytils-Reborn/README.md

 - **Auto Queue** - Automatically queues for another game once you win or die.
 (This will require you to interact with the game in a way to prevent abuse)
 - **Automatically Check GEXP** - Automatically check your GEXP after you win a Hypixel game.
 - **Automatically Check Winstreak** - Automatically check your winstreak after you win a Hypixel game.
-- **Notify Mining Fatigue** - Send a notification when you get mining fatigue.
-- **Disable Mining Fatigue Notification in SkyBlock** - Disable the mining fatigue notification in SkyBlock.
 </details>
 <details>
   <summary>Chat</summary>